Revocable Living Trust Lawyer

-As trustee, you will be responsible for administering the trust.
-This entails tracking income and expenses and paying taxes.
 If you name yourself trustee, you will also have to appoint a successor trustee.
 They will take over when you die or become incapacitated.

 Upon your death, the assets you put into the trust are conveyed to your designated beneficiaries.
 Beneficiaries are individuals and organizations you pass your assets on to after you pass.

 Will a Revocable Living Trust Work for You?

 A revocable living trust is the right estate planning tool for you if you:

 - Are young and have only recently begun planning your estate;

 - Have assets in multiple states and want to avoid separate probate processes in each state; or